[Recipe 2] SNEAKY TUNA CASSEROLE with SEVEN HIDDEN VEGGIES

 Add eggs one at a time, mixing well before adding the next.
 Fold in 1½ cups puréed pumpkin until well incorporated.
 Don’t worry if it looks a bit curdled.

 In a separate bowl, sift the flour and cocoa powder together.
-Stir through the salt and oats.
-Fold this into the wet ingredients, a little at a time, alternating with the buttermilk.
+Add salt and oats and stir to combine.
+Fold this into the wet mixture, a little at a time, alternating with the buttermilk.
 Stir lightly, until the mixture is just combined.
 Don’t over mix!
 Streaks are fine.

 Divide mixture among 18 lined muffin pans.
-Push 2 or 3 chocolate chips into the top of each muffin.
+Push a chocolate chip into the top of each muffin.

-Bake for 20 minutes, or until a skewer comes out clean when inserted into the middle of a muffin.
+Bake for 20–23 minutes, or until a skewer comes out clean when inserted into the middle of a muffin.
 Allow to cool in tray for ten minutes, then turn onto racks to cool completely.
-Dust each with icing sugar if desired.

 - As a rough guide, 1½ kilos (3 lb) pumpkin when peeled, de-seeded and chopped yields approximately 1¼ kilos (2½ lb) pumpkin pieces which will give you approximately 3½–4 cups (950g/2 lb) of mashed/puréed pumpkin, depending on the variety.